Living As God’s People

 Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves; do not merely look out for your own personal interests, but also for the interests of others.
 Have this attitude in yourselves which was also in Christ Jesus (Philippians 2:3-5).

-Those of us who exercise authority within the church must do so with humility, as a servant, not enforcing it over others as in the world.
-Authority is served by submission, not force.
+Those of us who teach and exercise authority within the church must do so with humility, as a servant, not enforcing it over others as in the world.
+Authority is maintained by submission, not force.

 Without humility we will want our own way rather than God’s and without humility towards our brothers and sisters in Christ we will inevitably find conflict and antagonism.